tdvortex/eris/eris-book/src/concepts/federation.md

 Instead of a central authority making the rules, in a peer-to-peer system the participants all agree to a shared *protocol*, the rules for interacting with each other.
 If a peer breaks these rules, the other peers will reject their actions, so the only way to participate is to play along.

 Data in a peer-to-peer system does not live in one place; instead, copies are **distributed** across the machines in a network.
 This makes it impossible for any one peer to delete or edit the data.
-This makes peer-to-peer file-sharing systems like [Bittorrent](https://www.bittorrent.com/) very popular for spreading pirated or otherwise illegal content.
+Peer-to-peer file-sharing systems like [Bittorrent](https://www.bittorrent.com/) are very popular for spreading pirated or otherwise illegal content, because there is no one single source to take down.

 Peer-to-peer systems using a [blockchain](https://en.wikipedia.org/wiki/Blockchain) protocol do allow for write-only data using a *consensus* mechanism.
 However, the incentive for reaching consensus is normally tied to a [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) like Bitcoin or Ether, a speculative investment that users hope to be able to spend or sell later.